Perfect Your Putting Stroke: Tips, Techniques and Drills to Sink More Putts

 3. Consistently Controlling the Putter Face During the Putting Stroke

-You are the only one in charge of your putter face, and your wrists are taking the lead.
+You are the only one in charge of your putter face, and your wrists play a big role in that control.

-Many players have been taught to keep the putter’s face on the target line with the “straight back, straight through” technique.
-After wearing the HackMotion for a few minutes, you will quickly realize that this is not actually possible.
+Many players have been taught to keep the putter face on the target line with the “straight back, straight through” technique.
+After wearing HackMotion for just a few minutes, you’ll quickly realize this isn’t actually possible and trying to force it can cause more harm than good.

 4. Grip Consistency Leads to Stroke Consistency